Computer Science (CS)

 CS 220.
 Data Analytics.
 (3 Credits)

 Introductory knowledge discovery using computational, statistical, and informatics methods.
 Topics include analysis of any data that is in digital form, including text, symbolic data or image data, and finding patterns in science, the arts, and society.
-Prerequisite: CS 190 with a minimum grade of “C-” and MATH 140, MATH 141, MATH 151 or an Accuplacer AAF Test score of 245 or above.
-Or instructor permission.
+Prerequisite: CS 190 with a minimum grade of C- and MATH 140, MATH 141, MATH 151 or an Accuplacer AAF Test score of 245 or above.

 CS 235.
 Computers Networks.
 (3 Credits)

 An investigation of the transmission of data and information between computer systems.
-Topics include simple data communications, protocols, error control, local-area networks, wide-area networks such as the Internet packet-switching networks, and several networking models.
+Topics include simple data communications, protocols, error control, local-area networks, wide-area networks such as the Internet packet-switching networks, and various networking models.
 Various data communication hardware and software are also examined.
-Prerequisites: CS 191 with a minimum grade of C- or instructor permission.
+Prerequisites: CS 191 with a minimum grade of C-; MATH 140 or above excluding MATH 209 and MATH 210 or Accuplacer university-level mathematics score of 75 or above.

 CS 250.
 Web Applications Development I. (3 Credits)

-A course studying web site design, focusing on HTML5 and CSS for page structure and style, the embedded Java-Script language for interactivity, and a web application server language for database access.
+An introduction to web site design, focusing on HTML5 and CSS for page structure and style, the embedded Java-Script language for interactivity, and a web application server language for database access.
 The student learns to implement the essentials of a interactive, database driven website.
-Prerequisite: CS 191 or instructor permission.
+Prerequisite: CS 195 or instructor permission.

 CS 280.
 Data Structures.
 (3 Credits)